CarolinaFernandez/CarolinaFernandez.github.io/_posts/2022-03-03-Nginx-reverse-proxy-in-Docker.md

 ENTRYPOINT ["nginx", "-g", "daemon off;"]
 ```

-{% capture note-text %}The contents of the file *Dockerfile.srvlocal* are not provided here.
+{% capture note-text %}The contents of the file "Dockerfile.srvlocal" are not provided here.
 You should have ready a Docker-based REST API running as a Docker container (optionally with BasicAuth).
 {% endcapture %}
 {% include highlight-warning.html %}